Climate change—the long view

 The last cycle of climate cooling and glacier expansion in North America is known as the Wisconsin Glaciation.
 About 100,000 years ago, the climate cooled again and a glacier, the Laurentide Ice Sheet, spread across the continent.
 Near the end of the cycle, beginning about 31,500 years ago, the glacier began its advance into Wisconsin.
 It expanded for 13,500 years before temperatures warmed again and it began to melt back.
 It took another 7,000 years before the ice finally retreated from northern Wisconsin.

-The map above shows where the ice sheet stood 21,000 years ago.
-The publication, Laurentide Ice Sheet: Ice-Margin Positions in Wisconsin (ES056), maps the movement of the ice, in 500-year increments, from its initial arrival in Wisconsin to its final departure.
-The maps are also available as a video.
+We’ve mapped the movement of the ice, in 500-year increments, from its initial arrival in Wisconsin to its final departure.
+The maps are available for free download in the publication, Laurentide Ice Sheet: Ice-Margin Positions in Wisconsin (ES056), and as a video (below).

 Wisconsin’s last glacier